expresspigeon/blog/src/content/kb/editor/adding-buttons.md

 > When embedding a button to a text block, you can only edit its properties when inserting.
-> If a button is added a s a standalone content block, you can edit its properties any time after.
+> If a button is added as a standalone content block, you can edit its properties any time after.